-For the purpose of the article, I’ll be assuming that your car is a few years old … even the most basic compact has a pretty decent entertainment system fitted these days, so unless you’re a real audiophile, you won’t be swapping it out anytime soon.
+For the purpose of the article, I’ll be assuming that your car is a few years old.
+Even the most basic compact has a pretty decent entertainment system fitted these days.
+So, unless you’re a real audiophile, you won’t be swapping it out anytime soon.

-And for the record, I’m not going in to details about how to fit a new head unit – while the unit may look similar in size (it is … that’s the ‘DIN’ part), the wiring and connectors can be totally different.
+And for the record, I’m not going into details about how to fit a new head unit.
+While the unit may look similar in size (it is, that’s the ‘DIN’ part), the wiring and connectors can be totally different.

 Starting With The Basics

 There are generally two different types of head units fitted to cars.
 These are known as Single DIN and Double DIN.
 The DIN part comes from the German standards body – Deutsches Institut fὒr Normung.
 Essentially, it’s referring to the size.
 You may think of it as a single slot or double slot.

 While it’s totally possible to fit a Single DIN unit into a Double DIN slot, it’s virtually impossible to go the other way.
 You’d be hacking out bits of your dash or center console.
 And let me tell you, there isn’t an empty space anywhere behind a dash unless the manufacturer did it from the standard.